SAP-samples/abap-platform-codejam-latest-features-2608/README.md

 - Solid knowledge of ABAP Cloud and RAP development — this event is **not** suited for absolute beginners

 ## Technical Setup
-- A dedicated ABAP System in an SAP BTP ABAP environment (2608) is prepared for this event: [AI6 System URL](https://95dd9c04-b618-4e5c-beb1-be3d70277ded.abap-web.eu10.hana.ondemand.com).
+- A dedicated ABAP System in an SAP BTP ABAP environment (2608) is prepared for this event.
+See system access provided on your Sheet.
 - To log on to the service instance, use your assigned username and password.
 - You have been assigned a participant number (for example ###=042) and corresponding development packages ZWORKSHOP_### are already available in the system.
 - Please work inside your assigned packages.
 There is one subpackage for every feature available.